-7.7.2 Seconds to delay the DBMS response for time-based blind SQL injection
+6.7.2 Seconds to delay the DBMS response for time-based blind SQL injection

-Switch: --time-sec
+Option: --time-sec

 It is possible to set the seconds to delay the response when testing for time-based blind SQL injection, by providing the --time-sec option followed by an integer.
-By default delay is set to 5 seconds.
+By default it's value is set to 5 seconds.

-7.7.3 Number of columns in UNION query SQL injection
+6.7.3 Number of columns in UNION query SQL injection

-Switch: --union-cols
+Option: --union-cols

 By default sqlmap tests for UNION query SQL injection technique using 1 to 10 columns.
 However, this range can be increased up to 50 columns by providing an higher --level value.
-See the relevant paragraph for details.
+See the relevant paragraph for more details.

-You can manually tell sqlmap to test for this type of SQL injection with a specific range of columns by providing the tool with the --union-cols switch followed by a range of integers.
+You can manually tell sqlmap to test for this type of SQL injection with a specific range of columns by providing the tool with the option --union-cols followed by a range of integers.
 For instance, 12-16 means tests for UNION query SQL injection by using 12 up to 16 columns.

-7.7.4 Character to use to test for UNION query SQL injection
+6.7.4 Character to use to test for UNION query SQL injection

-Switch: --union-char
+Option: --union-char

 By default sqlmap tests for UNION query SQL injection technique using NULL character.
-However, by providing an higher --level value sqlmap will performs tests also with a random number because there are some corner cases where UNION query tests with NULL fail whereas with a random integer they succeed.
+However, by providing a higher --level value sqlmap will performs tests also with a random number because there are some corner cases where UNION query tests with NULL fail, whereas with a random integer they succeed.

-You can manually tell sqlmap to test for this type of SQL injection with a specific character by providing the tool with the --union-char switch followed by a string.
+You can manually tell sqlmap to test for this type of SQL injection with a specific character by using option --union-char with desired character value (e.g. --union-char 123).